beatlevic/beatletech/_posts/2015-02-03-my-system-to-win-big.markdown

 inertia to get started and in some cases I was setting myself up for ever higher and greater goals.

 Reading about the system approach as an alternative to goal setting made a lot of sense to me.
-The system approach can be summerized as:
+The system approach can be summerized as follows:

 - Create habits and reserve your will-power for learning new habits.
 - Reduce daily decisions to routine.
 - Avoid setting (high) goals, instead have a system that will keep you going
 - Keeping up your personal energy, which is your primary metric
 - Simplicity is key
+- A system will keep you going, also in moments of failure

 One of the key points here is the creation of (good) habits and the displine to carry it out.
 A recent blog post titled: